Master Actions and Helicity Decomposition for Spin-4 Models in $3D$: Introduction

 \section{Introduction}

-A classical description of massive higher spin particles was introduced by Singh-Hagen \cite{SH1, SH2} in terms of totally symmetric double traceless rank-$s$ tensors.
-Such description requires a considerable number of auxiliary lower rank fields in order to eliminate spurious degrees of freedom on-shell.
-After all the constraints to be used in the equations of motion one can demonstrate that it reduces to the Klein-Gordon equation describing two massive modes with the desired spin.
-Gauge invariant descriptions has been also introduced in the literature, see for example \cite{Z1, M1} and references therein.
-When working with the gauge invariant descriptions the gauge parameter must be totally symmetric and traceless which by its turn can be used as a guide to the construction of ``geommetrical'' objects like the Riemann, Ricci and Einstein tensor.
-As an example, see the spin-3 case in $D=2+1$ \cite{deserdamour}, see also a simple generalization for the spin-4 case \cite{nges4} and interesting geometrical approaches by \cite{Henneaux, Dario, Hohm}.
+An explicit Lagrangian for a free massive field of arbitrary spin was first introduced by Singh and Hagen \cite{SH1, SH2} in terms of totally symmetric, single traceless rank-$s$, $s-2$, $s-3$, ... $0$ tensors.
+One can then observe that in this description, $s-2$ lower rank fields are introduced in order to eliminate the spurious degrees of freedom on-shell, and because of this, they are called auxiliary fields.
+Such an elimination of spurious DOF is achieved through the so-called Fierz-Pauli conditions.
+Fronsdal and Fang \cite{Fronsdal, Fang} studied the massless limit of the Singh-Hagen theory and concluded that, except for the rank-$s-2$ field, all the other auxiliaries decouple from the Lagrangian.
+The remaining two fields, the rank $s$ and $s-2$ fields, can then be combined into a single symmetric, double traceless field.
+The resulting Lagrangian becomes gauge invariant, with the gauge parameter being a rank-$s-1$ symmetric and traceless tensor.
+When working with the gauge invariant description, the restrictions on the gauge parameter can be used as a guide for constructing geometrical objects analogous to the Riemann, Ricci, and Einstein tensors, as it has being done, for example, in the spin-3 case \cite{deserdamour}.
+See also a simple generalization for the spin-4 case \cite{nges4} and other interesting geometrical approaches by \cite{XBek1, XBek2, Xbek3, Henneaux, Dario, Hohm} where the reader can find a fully systematized and generalized analysis of the work made by T. Damour and S. Deser on the spin-3 field \cite{deserdamour}.
 Some of the massive models for higher-spin particles can be elegantly written in terms of such objects.